projectdiscovery/chaos-client/README.md

 10640320
 ```

 Additional subdomains can also be uploaded to the API using the `f` flag.
 Uploads are limited to 10 MB as of now.
+The uploaded data will be added to the public dataset and is completely voluntary.

 ```bash
 > chaos -f subs.txt